cjgunase/pandoc_resume/resume.md

 Professional Development
 ------------------------

 2016
+:
-:  Presentation at NSFproject/Bioinformatics workshop at Noble Foundation, Ardmore, OK on Gene regulatory network prediction using partial least squares and bayesian network methods.
+      * Presentation at NSFproject/Bioinformatics workshop at Noble Foundation, Ardmore, OK on Gene regulatory network prediction using partial least squares and bayesian network methods.

 2016
+:
-:  Poster presentation at research symposium of Life Science and Technology Institure, Michigan Tech
+      *Poster presentation at research symposium of Life Science and Technology Institure, Michigan Tech

 2014
+:
-: Presentation at Graduate research symposium organized by Graduate Student Governement, Michigan Tech
+      *Presentation at Graduate research symposium organized by Graduate Student Governement, Michigan Tech